asgood23/STATIONS/diverse-tomes/4d20-chargen.md

 ## Guided by Voices ##
 ---

+Roll 4d20.
+This is you.
+Gold star for you.

 |    | Background           | Abilities               | Items                      | Quirk                    |
 | -- | -------------------- | ----------------------- | -------------------------- | ------------------------ |
 | 1  | King Shit            | Playing solos           | Subspace biographies       | Flat beauty              |